JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 }
 ```

-Within a JVM module, the `java.time.Month` enum could be used to implement the first expected declaration, and
+Within a JVM module, the `java.time.Month` enum could be used to implement the first expected declaration and
 the `java.time.LocalDate` class to implement the second.
 However, there's no way to add the `actual` keyword directly to
 these types.